Peritract/audio-loop-example/README.md

 The project allows you to record audio on a webpage, send that audio to an API, and then later request it back from the same.

-Currently, the project uses a text file as a database, but this is an implementation detail; there's nothing preventing you using a database to store the audio data.
+Currently, the project uses a text file as a database, but this is an implementation detail; there's nothing preventing you from using a database to store the audio data.

 ## Usage